As more troops enter Los Angeles, dueling narratives over how to keep the peace

 “This is uncharted territory.
 It’s pushing on the boundaries of constitutional permissibility,” says Joshua Kastenberg, a former lawyer and judge for the U.S. Air Force.

 The last president to unilaterally federalize the National Guard was Richard Nixon, who in 1970 deployed service members in New York during a U.S. Postal Service strike.
-Nearly a century earlier, in 1894, President Grover Cleveland sent National Guard troops into Chicago during a railroad worker strike known as the Pullman Strike
+Nearly a century earlier, in 1894, President Grover Cleveland sent National Guard troops into Chicago during a railroad worker strike known as the Pullman Strike.

 Most of the time, the National Guard is mobilized at the behest of a state governor.
 When the National Guard is federalized, however, the president has direct control.
 In this case, Mr. Trump has ordered the soldiers to protect federal personnel and federal property.